deepumandal/FIT_MEAL/README.md

 Here’s my LinkedIn profile:-https://www.linkedin.com/in/nomercy-hunter-32b885211/

-1. I give my contribution to making the landing page navbar functionality using js and jquery
+1. I give my contribution to making the landing page, and navbar functionality using js and jquery.

-2. most of the CSS part is based on the properties of hover, animation, keyframes, and bootstrap for carousel and on JavaScript using loops and concepts of DOM.
+2. Most of the CSS part is based on the properties of hover, animation, keyframes, and bootstrap for carousel and on JavaScript using loops and concepts of DOM.

 3. I use JavaScript on-page to add functionality and for making websites responsive to used media queries.

 4. I tried my best to make the webpage exactly look original with the contribution and help of my team.

+I learn so many things from the project, like how to deal with time management, as a team leader how to manage all things.

 ___________________________________________________________________

-MD zubair
+MD Zubair

 Myself MD Zubair.
 This is my second collaborative team project at Masai school.
 I’m going to tell you about my contribution to this project.

-Here’s my LinkedIn profile:- http://www.linkedin.com/in/md-zubair-229321230
+Here’s my LinkedIn profile:-https://www.linkedin.com/in/md-zubair-229321230

-My contributions to this project start from the Cart page section, Continue with some major parts.
+My contributions to this project start from the Cart page section, and continue with some major parts.
-Payment Page Here the users can add their payment details, and address and can create their account. checkout page here products are added on this page
+Payment Page Here the users can add their payment details, and address and can create their account.
+Checkout page here products are added on this page
-And also using some parts like LocalStorage, Html, CSS, JS, etc…
+And also using some parts like LocalStorage, Html, CSS, and JS.

 ___________________________________________________________________

-N Namrata:
+N Namarta:

 Myself N Namarta, This is my second collaborative team project at Masai school.
 I’m going to tell you my contribution in this project.

-Here’s my LinkedIn profile:- https://www.linkedin.com/mwlite/in/maheendran-kp-aa2b9122b
+Here’s my LinkedIn profile:- https://www.linkedin.com/in/n-namrata-990059140

-1. I have used HTML, CSS, and javascript for storing local data to create the webpages.
+1. I have used HTML, CSS, and JavaScript for storing local data to create the webpages.

-2. I have created a meal plan page where the costumer can choose their individual products and suggestion according to their target.
+2. I have created a meal plan page where the customer can choose their individual products and suggestion according to their target.

 3., I used a lot of CSS properties to improve the user interface of the webpage.

-4 My contribution in this project is to create a few pages like Weight loss athletic and keto plans pages.
+4 My contribution to this project is to create a few pages like Weight loss athletic and keto plans pages.

 _____________________________________________________________

 Onkar Deshmukh

-I Onkar Deshmukh ,This is second team project of mine in Masai School .
-And here I mentioned my contribution in this project ,
+I Onkar Deshmukh, This is my second team project of mine in Masai School.
+And here I mentioned my contribution to this project.

 Here’s my LinkedIn profile:- https://www.linkedin.com/in/onkar-deshmukh-6a89a8213

-1. I worked on the Products page
+1. I worked on the Products page.

-2. I Used HTML CSS and Javascript to build webpages
+2. I Used HTML CSS and Javascript to build web pages.

 3. My experience of working in a team was great.
 Everyone did their best and we also helped each other out.

-I learn so many things from the project, like how to deal with time management, as a team leader how to manage all things.